Leesa Original Mattress Review (2026)

 Durability

-The Leesa is an all-foam mattress that excels in support, cooling, and pressure relief.
-It’s made with three layers of foam.
+The Leesa is an all-foam mattress that excels in both support and pressure relief in its balanced construction.
+It’s made with three layers of foam and a knit cover.

-Mattress Cover: A soft twill fabric cover encases the layers of foam that make up the mattress.
-The Leesa cover is seamless, making a smooth surface for you to sleep on.
+A soft twill fabric cover encases the layers of foam that make up the mattress.
+This creates a smooth, comfortable, and almost cozy surface for you to sleep on.

-High-Density Foam Support Layer (6″): This polyfoam layer makes up the core support of the mattress.
+This high-density polyfoam layer makes up the core support of the mattress.
 It’s dense enough to withstand years of everyday use.

 How Do the Policies Measure Up?